kaltura/KalturaGeneratedAPIClientsTypescript/README.md

 ## Instructions

 ### Getting Started
-For a Getting started guide, API docs and more - check out [our docs](/docs/getting-started.md)!
+For a Getting started guide, API docs and more - check out [our docs](docs/getting-started.md)!

-For `Angular` projects you can clone a [sample repository](https://github.com/esakal/kaltura-angular-client-demo) demonstrating some common use cases with this library.
+To keep being update review the [changelog](CHANGELOG.md) frequently.

+ If you have any use create [github issue](https://github.com/kaltura/KalturaGeneratedAPIClientsTypescript/issues) and we will reply shortly.

 ## TL;DR
 The following is a list of all features supported by the library: